Content

 Introduction to Mutual Funds

-Mutual Funds are not as complicated as it looks to beginners, instead, it's the best option contrary to keeping money in fixed deposits or in a bank account where a person gets limited gains.
+Mutual Funds are not as complicated as it looks to beginners, instead, it's one of the best options contrary to keeping money in fixed deposits or in a bank account where a person gets limited gains.
 Mutual funds allow you to mitigate the risks associated with direct stock investment and give you the opportunity to earn higher returns in the long term.

-However, ELSS mutual funds are an exception.
+Every type of mutual fund have specific charactersitics.
+For example, ELSS mutual funds offer tax benefits to investors.
 In ELSS, the invested amount is locked in for a minimum period of three years.
 You cannot withdraw money till maturity and if you withdraw before maturity, heavy penalty charges are applicable.
+But these funds offer tax benefits of up to ₹1.5 lakh annually.

 What are the Types of Mutual Funds?

-Based on the nature of the investment, mutual funds are broadly categorized into two heads- equity funds, debt funds, and hybrid funds.
+Based on the nature of the investment, mutual funds are broadly categorized into three heads- equity funds, debt funds, and hybrid funds.

 Equity funds